CAMPUS WRITING CENTER

 General Usage Policy

-1. Faculty, staff, students and others with NCWC authorized accounts may use the available computing facilities, including transmissions of data for scholarly purposes, official NCWC business, and for personal purposes so long as such use:
+1. Faculty, staff, students and others with NCWU authorized accounts may use the available computing facilities, including transmissions of data for scholarly purposes, official NCWU business, and for personal purposes so long as such use: • Does not violate any law or University policy.

-- Does not involve significant use of College resources, direct costs, or substantial interference with the performance of College duties /work.
+- Does not involve significant use of University resources, direct costs, or substantial interference with the performance of University duties /work.

 - Does not result in commercial gain or private profit.

-- Does not bring discredit to the NCWC establishment.
+- Does not bring discredit to the NCWU establishment.

 - Passwords must be at least 8 characters long and must contain a combination (3 out of 4) of at least: 1 uppercase letter, 1 lowercase letter, 1 number, 1 special character.